 PHH has a long-standing reputation and wisdom spanning over 30 years.
 It is an organisation that is recognised as welcoming, personal, supportive, and has a strong community connection.
 The new brand identity maintains this community perception while reflecting a willingness to change and evolve, keeping ahead trends and cultural changes.
 Long-term goals from this rebrand are to showcase how PHH can grow to meet the anticipated needs and demands of the ageing population, in addition to building upon the service offering and continued support from the community.

 We were delighted to unveil the new logo within a detailed brand story presentation at PHH’s AGM this week.
 It’s not often you get the opportunity to present to such an important group which included government representatives, board members, staff, volunteers and community representatives.

 The website is due to launch in the coming days.
-It’s always bittersweet ending a project and handing over the reigns to a new brand.
+It’s always bittersweet ending a project and handing over the reins to a new brand.
 But in this case it felt different, we left on a high.